Ultra-Code/archsway/README.md

 - brightnessctl for controling backlight
 - carapace-bin for completions in elvish or nushell
 - pueue for process management nushell
-- clang/gcc for c++ development
-- rustup with default profile and rust-analyzer component for rust development
-- zig with zls for zig development
 - language servers for
     - cpp development
         - cppcheck